onwp/jump-to-sass-definition/README.md

 This extension contributes the following settings:

-* `jumpToSassVariable.showAllReferences`: When enabled, shows all variable definitions across the workspace.
-When disabled (default), jumps directly to the definition in the same directory level.
+* `jumpToSassVariable.showAllReferences`: When set as true, shows all variable definitions across the workspace.
+When set as false (default), jumps directly to the definition in the same directory level.

 You can modify these settings by:
 1. Opening VS Code settings (`Ctrl+,` or `Cmd+,`)